SkiFire13/master-thesis/chapters/4-implementation.typ

     <modalexpr> &::= (sans("＜") #s <action> #s sans("＞") #s <atom>)
       | ( #s sans("[") #s <action> #s sans("]") #s <atom> )
       | atom \
-    <action> &::= sans("true") | <label> | sans("not") #s <label> \
+    <action> &::= sans("true") | <label> | sans("!") #s <label> \
     <label> &::= ("any character except ＞ and ]" #h(0.3em)) \
     <atom> &::= sans("true") | sans("false") | <var> | sans("(") #s <expr> #s sans(")")
   $
 ]

-This follows the formal definition of a $mu$-calculus formula given previously, with the main changes being the replacement of mathematical symbols in favour of ASCII characters and a more explicit definition of the precedence rules.
+Compared to the formal definition given in @mucalculus-application we have omitted support for arbitrary propositions.
+Arbitrary subsets of labels are also not supported, but are instead limited to singleton sets containing a label, their complement, signaled by a ! character preceding a label, or the set of all labels, represented by the $sans("true")$ action.
+Several mathematical symbols have also been replaced with similar ASCII characters, and precedence rules have been encoded in the grammar.

-The two grammars for labelled transition systems and $mu$-calculus formulas have been chosen to be compatible with the ones used in LCSFE, in order to simplify a comparison between the two.
+The two grammars for labelled transition systems and $mu$-calculus formulas have been chosen to be compatible with the ones used in LCSFE, in order to simplify a comparison between the two implementation.
 However they have also been extended in order to allow for quoted labels in the labelled transition system grammar, which appeared in some instances used for testing, and more convenient precedence rules for the $mu$-calculus grammar, which helped when writing some more complex formulas.

 === Performance comparison

-We compared the performance with LCSFE and mCRL2 on the mCRL2 examples used originally in @flori.
+We compared the performance of our implementation with respect to LCSFE and mCRL2 on the mCRL2 examples used originally in @flori.
 All the tests were performed on a computer equipped with an AMD Ryzen 3700x and 32GB of DDR4 RAM running Windows 10.
 LCSFE and our implementation were compiled using the Rust release profile, which applies optimizations to the code produced.

-We started with the "bridge referee" example from mCRL2, a labelled transition system with 102 states and 177 transitions, checking the formula $mu x. diam(#h(0em)"report"(17)) #h(0.3em) tt or diam(tt) #h(0.3em) x$, corresponding to the fact that from the initial state the system can reach a state where a transition with label "report(17)" can be performed.
+We started with the "bridge referee" example from mCRL2, modeling the crossing of a bridge by a group of 4 adventurers with different speeds, with the additional restrictions that only 2 explorers can cross the bridge at a time and that they have to carry their only flashlight at every crossing.
+This leads to a labelled transition system with 102 states and 177 transitions, representing all the possible ways they can try crossing such bridge.
+The formula to check is $mu x. diam(#h(0em)"report"(17)) #h(0.3em) tt or diam(tt) #h(0.3em) x$, representing the fact that all 4 adventurers reach the other side in 17 minutes, which is signaled by the transition $"report(17)"$.
+The formula thus checks if it is possible to ever execute such transition.

 Using the workflow suggested by mCRL2 we first converted the mCRL2 specification into its internal lps format using the `mcrl22lps` utility:

 ```cmd
 > mcrl22lps bridge-referee.mcrl2 bridge.lps --timings